Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries: Introduction

-While these efforts have provided insights into the evolution of subdwarfs and partially burned white dwarfs, a detailed investigation into the evolution of the D$^6$ runaways is still missing.
+While these efforts have provided insights into the evolution of subdwarfs and partially burned white dwarfs, a detailed investigation into the evolution of the faster D$^6$ runaways is still missing.
 As we will show in this work, and as estimated analytically in \cite{2019ApJ...887...68B}, it is much more difficult for the supernova shock to strongly perturb the thermal state of a D$^6$ WD donor than in the previously studied cases of subdwarf donors or Iax remnants.
 In this paper, we improve upon previous work by carrying out the first full-scale stellar evolution calculation of such surviving white dwarfs.
-We utilize the result of an \textsc{Arepo} 3-dimensional hydrodynamical simulation of binary white dwarfs which undergo a supernova explosion and end with a hypervelocity runaway donor remnant \citep{Arepo, Pakmor2016, 2020ApJS..248...32W, 2022MNRAS.517.5260P}.
+We utilise the result of an existing \textsc{Arepo} 3-dimensional hydrodynamical simulation of binary white dwarfs which undergo a supernova explosion and end with a hypervelocity runaway donor remnant \citep{Arepo, Pakmor2016, 2020ApJS..248...32W, 2022MNRAS.517.5260P}.
+This simulation taken from \citet{2022MNRAS.517.5260P} followed the evolution until shortly after double detonation of the primary white dwarf.
+In total the runaway was evolved for $150$ s after explosion when the ejecta are in homologous expansion and the surviving secondary white dwarf has settled into hydro-static equilibrium.
 We take this surviving donor as input into the 1-dimensional open-source stellar evolution software Modules for Experiments in Stellar Astrophysics (MESA, \citealt{Paxton2011,Paxton2013,Paxton2015,Paxton2018,Paxton2019,Jermyn2023}).